Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Nilpotent totally groups

 Assume $G$ is \semunram over $N$ and not totally \unram.
 Then $G/N$ is not abelian, otherwise $G$ would be \unram over $N$, thus totally \unram.
 However, $G/N$ is metabelian, therefore $ |\Lin(G/N)|= |(G/N)/(G/N)'|\geq p^2 $ by Corollary \ref{cor-necic}.
 Then the $\inf\colon \Lin(G/N) \to \Lin(G)$ is surjective.
 Restriction and $T_G$ from the exact sequence \eqref{ex-lhs} are trivial maps, hence $\Lin^G(N)\cong N/[N,G]$ must be trivial which is a contradiction since $N \neq [N,G]$. \end{proof}

-Using the same techniques as for the $p$-groups of rank at most $5$ and additionally Corollary \ref{prop-kom3}, we can fully classify the totally \unram $p$-groups that have a stem group of rank $6$.
-There are $33$ additional such families.
-We only give reasoning for the family $\Phi_{11}$ which provides examples of groups of nilpotency class 2 that are not totally \unram and an example of a totally \semunram group that is not totally \unram.
+We give reasoning for the family $\Phi_{11}$ with a stem group of rank $6$ which provides examples of groups of nilpotency class 2 that are not totally \unram and an example of a totally \semunram $p$-group that is not totally \unram.

 \begin{enumerate}[(i)]

 \item[($\Phi_{11}$)]

 We consider